How To Go Back To School As A Single Mom

 Despite the many benefits of a degree, Cassie, like many women, discovered that the prospect of returning to school as an adult presented a unique set of difficulties and challenges.

 Many four-year colleges serve students ages 18-22 who can dedicate a full-time schedule to their education.
-These young students have the flexibility to attend classes on-site at a brick-and-mortar institution, and most don’t have to juggle a multitude of responsibilities outside of school.
+These young students have the flexibility to attend classes in person at a brick-and-mortar institution, and most don’t have to juggle a multitude of responsibilities outside of school.

 On the other hand, many busy moms like Cassie find themselves wanting to further their education, but they’re unable to fit their lives into a traditional college schedule.
 And commuting to a college for typical classroom instruction may be out of the question.
 As Cassie remembers, “I had no option of sitting in a classroom every day while working and caring for my son.”